Medical Alert Systems: What Works, What Doesn’t, and Who Needs One?

 • Living alone or being alone for long periods

-Is a medical alert system or assisted living best?
+Is a medical alert system or assisted living best for me?

-Senior living communities are also designed around socialization opportunities to prevent isolation and loneliness.
-Shared spaces, such as dining areas, and on-site events, such as art classes and book clubs, help residents make new friends while strengthening existing connections.
+Assisted living is also designed around socialization opportunities to prevent isolation and loneliness.
+Shared spaces, such as dining areas, and on-site events, such as art classes and book clubs, can help you make new friends while strengthening existing connections.

-One of the largest benefits of senior living communities is the ability to receive immediate medical assistance when needed.
-Communities are staffed around the clock with specially trained team members who are on hand to assist residents in case of a fall or other emergency.
+One of the biggest benefits of choosing assisted living is your ability to receive immediate medical assistance when needed.
+Communities are staffed around the clock with specially trained team members who are seconds away in case of a fall or other emergency.

 How do I make the right choice?

-Choosing between a medical alert system or a senior living community ultimately comes down to the individual’s health needs and living situation—and your peace of mind.
-More than anything, you want to make a decision that preserves dignity, safety, and quality of life.
+The choice you make will depend on your health needs, living situation, and peace of mind.
+More than anything, you want to make a decision that preserves your safety and quality of life.

-If you would like to know more about the benefits you or your family member can experience in a senior living community, our guide, Where to Start Your Senior Living Journey, provides detailed information and answers common questions.
+If you would like to know more about the benefits you can experience in a senior living community, our guide, Understanding Senior Living Lifestyle Options, provides detailed information and answers common questions.

 Families Also Ask